IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/dialog.md

 ### Form

 Form elements can close a Dialog if they have the attribute `method="dialog"`.
-Submitting the form will trigger the closing of the Dialog.
+Submitting the form will trigger the closing of the dialog.

 <code-view style="height: 500px"
            data-demos-base-url="{environment:demosBaseUrl}"